Austrian syndrome: Research

 Due to the rarity of the syndrome, with fewer than 60 cases reported, there has not been much research on the disease.
-But there have been multiple case studies that discuss certain treatments, preventions, diagnoses, depending on the individual.
-In a case study, an individual who had absolutely no history of alcohol abuse presented symptoms of the triad, such as low fever, myalgia, cough, breathlessness.
+However, there have been multiple case studies that discuss certain treatments, preventions, and diagnoses, depending on the individual.
+In a case study, an individual who had absolutely no history of alcohol abuse presented symptoms of the triad, such as low fever, myalgia, cough, and breathlessness.
 He had abnormal pupils, which indicated injury to the brain.
 A CT scan was performed, and CSF analysis showed 78 cells/mm3 a low glucose concentration, and positive latex agglutination.
 The individual was treated with Ceftriaxone which caused the aortic valve to swell up so Vancomycin and Carbapenam were used next in the treatment process and the individual responded well and was able to recover at home with intensive therapy.
 So antibiotics are used as tools of treatment.
 In another case of Austrian syndrome, a 76-year old woman with diabetes mellitus, hypertension and chronic cervical and lumbar degenerative disease presented with the disease.